imahjoub/hash_sha1/README.md

 A simple implementation of SHA-1 in C++ (header-only).
 This implementation uses little endian byte order.

-## Characteristics of the SHA-1 Algorithm

-  * SHA-1 is an unkeyed cryptographic hashing function that takes an input of variable length and produces a 120-bit long hash output

 ## Using the `hash_sha1`

   * The following program shows a test example